bryanygan/zreatsbot/MIGRATION_TO_STATUS_MONITORING.md

 Then set environment variable `DB_PATH=/app/data/pool.db` in Railway.

 ## Step 6: Get Your Railway URL
-**Status:** ⏳ Pending
+**Status:** ✅ Complete (In Progress)

-1. Go to "Settings" tab
+1. Go to "Settings" tab in your Railway service
-2. Under "Networking", click "Generate Domain"
+2. Under "Networking" section, click "Generate Domain"
 3. Railway will provide a public URL like: `your-project.up.railway.app`
-4. Copy this URL - you'll need it for your portfolio site
+4. **Copy this URL** - you'll need it for your portfolio site

 **Note:** This is your status API endpoint.
 The full status URL will be:
 ```
 https://your-project.up.railway.app/status
 ```

+**Important:** Make sure the domain is generated and the service shows as "Active" with a green indicator.

 ## Step 7: Deploy
 **Status:** ⏳ Pending